 Please provide the following information:

 Members of our clinical staff meet with each resident on an ongoing basis to assess changing clinical and psychosocial needs, lifestyle and discharge plans.
-Members of our team that may meet with you include our a member of our nursing team, Activities Director, Rehabilitation Coordinator, Registered Dietitian and Social Services Director.
+Members of our team that may meet with you include our Case Management Coordinator, Activities Director, Rehabilitation Coordinator, Registered Dietitian and Social Services Director.

 Together, you, your caregiver and our team will identify needs that need to be accomplished during your stay.
 Your treatment will be built around these needs in order to achieve discharge goals.